methinksBot/MTKAppInsight/README.md

 <br>

 ## User Journey Tracking
-methinks SDK tracks user journey based on `UIViewController` class and user's interaction with it.
+MTKAppInsight SDK tracks user journey based on `UIViewController` class and user's interaction with it.
 There are a few options you can adjust to get the most comprehensive journey data.

 <br>